Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning: Results

-All decision models are trained on MedQA and directly applied to MathQA, MedMCQA, and MMLU within the same LLM.
-Since different LLMs exhibit distinct reasoning dynamics, we train a separate decision model for each LLM while keeping the feature extraction pipeline and architecture fixed.
-Despite being trained on a single dataset, the policy generalizes well across domains and preserves the favorable accuracy–efficiency trade-off.
+For each LLM, we train the decision model on MedQA CoT traces and evaluate it on MedQA, as well as under calibration-only transfer to MathQA, MedMCQA, and MMLU.
+For all datasets, only the routing threshold is calibrated on the corresponding validation set, while the decision-model parameters are kept fixed.
+Since different LLMs exhibit distinct reasoning dynamics, we train a separate decision model for each LLM while keeping the feature extraction pipeline and model architecture fixed.

-As shown for GPT-OSS 20B in Figure~\ref{fig:gpt_boxplot}, our method retains accuracy comparable to multi-path reasoning while substantially reducing token usage.
-Similar patterns are observed for other models shown in Appendix~\ref{appendix:b} Figure~\ref{fig:llama_boxplot}--\ref{fig:qwen3-32_boxplot}.
-Across LLaMA 3.1 8B, Qwen 2.5 7B, Qwen 3 14B, and Qwen 3 32B, the proposed approach consistently achieves significant token reductions relative to SC, CER, and DV while maintaining comparable accuracy.
+As shown for GPT-OSS 20B in Figure~\ref{fig:gpt_boxplot}, our method achieves accuracy comparable to multi-path reasoning while substantially reducing token usage.
+Similar trends are observed for other models, as shown in Appendix~\ref{appendix:b}, Figure~\ref{fig:llama_boxplot}--\ref{fig:qwen3-32_boxplot}.
+These suggest that the decision model can learn a trajectory-based decision rule that transfers across domains.

-We also observe that larger models (e.g., GPT-OSS 20B) tend to exhibit clearer separation between reliable and unreliable reasoning trajectories, enabling the decision model to accept greedy reasoning more frequently and achieve larger efficiency gains.
-In contrast, smaller models (e.g., LLaMA 3.1 8B) produce noisier confidence signals, which reduces token savings but still preserves the overall advantage of the proposed approach.
+We further observe that larger models, such as GPT-OSS 20B, tend to produce more separable confidence and uncertainty trajectories between correct and incorrect reasoning paths.
+This clearer separation allows the decision model to accept initial reasoning more frequently, leading to larger efficiency gains.
+In contrast, smaller models, such as Llama 3.1 8B Instruct, produce noisier trajectory signals, which limits token savings but still preserves the overall accuracy--efficiency advantage of the proposed approach.